“Client” means a customer of MetaLocator.

 We use the information to understand and analyze the usage trends and preferences of our Visitors and Users, to improve the Service, and to develop new products, services, feature, and functionality.
 Should this purpose require MetaLocator to process Client Data, then the data will only be used in anonymized or aggregated form.

-We may use a Visitor’s or User’s email address or other information – other than Client Data – to contact that Visitor or User (i) for administrative purposes such as customer service and account management related to the Client Data or Personal Data posted on the Service or (ii) with updates on promotions and events, relating to products and services offered by us and by third parties we work with.
+We may use a Visitor’s or User’s email address or other information – other than Client Data – to contact that Visitor or User (i) for administrative purposes such as customer service and account management related to the Client Data or Personal Data posted on the Service or (ii) with updates on promotions and events, relating to products and services offered by us.
 You have the ability to opt-out of receiving any promotional communications as described below under “Your Choices.”

 3.4 Cookies and Tracking Technologies

-We use automatically collected information and other information collected on the Service through cookies and similar technologies to: (i) personalize our Service, such as remembering a User’s or Visitor’s information so that the User or Visitor will not have to re-enter it during a visit or on subsequent visits; (ii) provide customized advertisements, content, and information; (iii) monitor and analyze the effectiveness of Service and third-party marketing activities; (iv) monitor aggregate site usage metrics such as total number of visitors and pages viewed; and (v) track your entries, submissions, and status in any promotions or other activities on the Service.
+We use automatically collected information and other information collected on the Service through cookies and similar technologies to: (i) personalize our Service, such as remembering a User’s or Visitor’s information so that the User or Visitor will not have to re-enter it during a visit or on subsequent visits; (ii) provide customized content, and information; (iii) monitor and analyze the effectiveness of Service (iv) monitor aggregate site usage metrics such as total number of visitors and pages viewed; and (v) track your utilization of the MetaLocator product.
 You can obtain more information about cookies by visiting http://www.allaboutcookies.org.

 We also use an internal analytics package to measure and evaluate access to and traffic on the Public Area of the Site, and create user navigation reports for our Users.
 Visitor data is anonymized in the internal analytics package and can not be used to identify a natural person.
 We do not use any of this information to identify Visitors or Users.
 Client may request that specific visitor profiles within the internal analytics package be deleted or modified.
 Access to this analytics data is only available to Client and Site administrators.